-See also: GreenHopper Synchronizer
+See also: GreenHopper Synchronizer (see page 82)

-Using Subtasks and Structure
+5.4 Using Subtasks and Structure

 Should I disable sub-tasks to use Structure?

 Not necessarily.
 While Structure plugin can be a good replacement for sub-tasks, they can be used in parallel - for example, if you want to try Structure on a single project without affecting other JIRA users.